AlexDemoulin/getting_and_cleaning/README.md

-#Script and explanatios for Getting and Cleaning Data Course Project
+#Script and explanations for Getting and Cleaning Data Course Project

 This repo contains scripts and explanations for the Getting and Cleaning Data Course Project Files are:
 README.md : this file